 Living with vision loss is challenging, but we can help.
-Our low vision aids and devices help patients with sight-threatening conditions like glaucoma and AMD maximize their usable vision so they can carry out daily tasks.
+Our low vision aids and devices help patients with sight-threatening conditions like glaucoma and AMD [maximize] their usable vision so they can carry out daily tasks.

-The IALVS low vision eye doctors' goal is to help ensure that you maintain a high quality of life, even with vision loss.
+Our goal is to help ensure that you maintain a high quality of life, even with vision loss.

 Frequently Asked Questions

-- A: AMD risk factors include family history, being over 55 years old, smoking, obesity, cardiovascular disease, and high cholesterol.
+- A: AMD risk factors include family history, being over 55 years old, smoking, obesity, cardiovascular disease and high cholesterol.
 If any of these apply to you, speak with your low vision optometrist regarding the steps you can take to lower your risk of developing this vision-robbing eye disease.

 - A: At first, you may notice gradual or sudden changes in your vision.
 Straight lines may begin to appear distorted, or dark, blurry areas or whiteout may appear in the center of your vision.
 Dry AMD can sometimes take up to a decade to progress.
 With wet AMD, symptoms often appear and progress quickly, with very little warning.